Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: A Crash Course in No-Limit Hold'em Poker

 \subsection{GTO Pre-flop Strategy}

-Poker charts shown in figure \ref{fig:rfi} contains game theory optimal RFI pre-flop for different positions.
-The RFI condition assumes that all players before the current player have folded or the current player is the first to act (UTG).
+Poker charts shown in figure \ref{fig:rfi} contains game theory optimal RFI pre-flop decisions for different positions.
+The RFI condition assumes that all players before the current player have folded or the current player is the first to act.
 Some very easy to observe patterns for GTO pre-flop play is that UTG player folds most hands.
-As can be seen in figure \ref{fig:rfi}, UTG player folds approximately 90\% of their hands, whereas a player on the button only folds 50\% of their hands.
+As can be seen in figure \ref{fig:rfi}, UTG player folds approximately 90\% of their hands, whereas a player on the button position only folds 50\% of their hands.
 This shows that one should only play a very restricted set of hands from early positions and can increase their range of cards from later positions.
 The second immediate observation is that GTO poker does not recommend that you limp (except at small blind position).
-That means that in general, the GTO strategy pre-flop is to either Raise, or fold.
-The GTO raise amount is usually considered to be 2.5 or 3 BB.
+That means that in general, the GTO strategy pre-flop is to either raise, or fold.

+The minimum bet in the game is a pre-decided quantity that is usually fixed for the duration of the entire game (considering standard cash games).
+Coincidentally, the amount of the minimum bet is also called \textbf{big blind} (BB).
+For example, if the minimum amount you can bet at a table is 3\$, then 1 BB = 3\$.The GTO raise amount is usually considered to be 3 BB, which in this example would be equal to 9\$.
+To clarify for the readers, big blind is a term used both for a position in poker and the minimum amount that can be bet in a game, and is disambiguated by the context.